Moviestar (Harpo song): Composition and recording

 Bengt Palmers produced and wrote arrangements for the song.

 Lyrically, the song follows an aspiring actor who has dreams of becoming a respectable and famous actor.
 The lyrics, written from a third-person perspective, reveals that this actor has only been featured in television commercials that do not match his aspirations.
 Themes of arrogance are also present; Harpo alludes to James Bond, Steve McQueen and James Dean as a comparison to this actor.
-Referencing his home country, Harpo featured a line about this actor traveling to Sweden to "meet Ingmar Bergman" who "just wasn't there."
+Referencing his home country, Harpo featured a line about this actor traveling to Sweden to "meet Ingmar Bergman" who "wasn't there or he just didn't care."
 According to Sveriges Radio, this brought some depth to the song which otherwise would've been "a tragic song about a failed actor".

 Musically, the song is rather upbeat with a significant influence from both disco and Schlager music.
 It has a standard time signature of 4/4 and the majority of the composition is set in the key of D major but features significant modulations, that come in after each choruses.
 In total, three modulations can be heard throughout the song.
 The song incorporates unconventional instrumentation through a triangle which prevails particularly during the intro and choruses.
 The song features a string arrangement written by producer Bengt Palmers, which in the eyes of Kjell Andersson "increased the popularity of the song drastically".
 They take up a significant portion of the song.
 Unusually, Harpo would not record a demo for the song.